Aveglia/vAMPirus/docs/HelpDocumentation.md

 In vAMPirus v2, we added the ability for the user to use the oligotyping program employing the Minimum Entropy Decomposition (MED) algorithm developed by Eren et al. 2015 (read more about MED here - https://www.nature.com/articles/ismej2014195#citeas) to cluster ASV or AminoType sequences.

-The MED algorithm provides an alternative way of clustering marker gene sequences using "information theory-guided decomposition" - "By employing Shannon entropy, MED uses only the information-rich nucleotide positions across reads and iteratively partitions large datasets while omitting stochastic variation." -Ereb et al. 2015
+The MED algorithm provides an alternative way of clustering marker gene sequences using "information theory-guided decomposition" - "By employing Shannon entropy, MED uses only the information-rich nucleotide positions across reads and iteratively partitions large datasets while omitting stochastic variation." -Eren et al. 2015

 When you run the DataCheck pipeline with your dataset, the report will include a figure and table that breakdown the Shannon Entropy analysis results for both ASVs and AminoTypes.
 The figure visualizes entropy values per sequence position revealing positions or regions of high entropy.
 The table beneath the figure breaks down the number of positions with entropy values above "0.x".
 Generally, you would want to decompose sequences using all high extropy positions (>0.1).
 Although, if you know the positions on your sequence that have the potential to contain biologically or ecologically meaningful mutations, you can specify decomposition based on these positions.